raspibolt/raspibolt/guide/bonus/bitcoin/white-paper.md

   $ sudo nano /data/homer/config.yml
   ```

-* In the "Service" section, add the following configuration lines at the end to create a new group (e.g., "Resources") and item
+* In the "Service" section, add the following configuration lines at the end to create a new group (e.g., "Resources") and item.
+If needed, in the `url:` entry, replace `raspibolt.local` by your node's ID address (e.g., 192.168.0.20).

   ```ini
     - name: "Resources"